Nick-Sigua/Election_Analytics_Sigua/Fifth_Blog_Probability_Models.md

 |:-:|
 |![](Prob6.png)|

-The key takeways from these battleground state win margins are:
+The breakdown for the above battleground state win margins are:

 * **Florida.**  The win margin for florida is X. This is based on the polls in such state, which currently stand at X for Biden and Y for Trump.
 This would mean Biden would carry all the electoral votes from this state.